autopartsource/aceslint/README.md

 to import a file of unknown quality.
 On a typical workstation-grade PC, a 100,000 application file can be analyzed in about 30 seconds.

  ACESlint's source is completely contained in a ".c" file.
-It is intended to compiled and run on a Linux-ish system.
+It is intended to be compiled and run on a Linux-ish system.
 It requires libxml2 to be present on the local system.
 If MySQL support is compiled-in, you can specify a database to validate
 VCdb codes against.
 If an ACES xml file is linted without referencing a database, only partial validation will be performed (duplicates, overlaps and CNC overlaps).
 If a VCdb database is provided, extended validation is done on the file